K7413dS433d/Social-media/README.md

 - CSS

 ## How to Use
-Simply click on the icons for Facebook, WhatsApp, or LinkedIn, and you'll be directed to the respective profiles.
+Simply click on the icons for Facebook, WhatsApp, Github or LinkedIn, and you'll be directed to the respective profiles.

-## License
-This project is open-source and available under the [MIT License](LICENSE).